 Potting a Grown Bonsai

-1. Remove the Whole Tree and Clean It
+1. Remove the Whole Bonsai Tree and Clean It

-2. Get Your Pot Ready for the Bonsai
+2. Get Your Pot Ready for the Indoor Bonsai Tree

 Here is an example of a loose soil that you would add to your pot.
 It allows for great water drainage, but it stays moist to keep your plant healthy and thriving.